Internship Opportunities in Communications

 COMS Internships are off-campus experiential learning activities designed to provide students with opportunities to make connections between the theory and practice of academic study and the practical application of that study in a professional work environment.
 Internships offer the opportunity to “try out” a career while gaining relevant experience and professional connections.
 Internships are available in both French and English, and are completed under the guidance of an on-site supervisor (i.e. a representative for the workplace where the internship takes place), who in combination with the student will create a framework for learning and reflection.

 The main objective of the Communications Internship is career education and personal development through a combination of work in a professional setting and reflective analysis.
 The student will spend a limited time in a workplace, working under the supervision of media and digital professionals.
-The minimum number of hours needed for the work experience to qualify as an internship is 120 hours, working either full-time or part-time.
+The minimum number of hours needed for the work experience to qualify as an internship is 80 hours (COMS 3800) or 120 hours (COMS 4800), working either full-time or part-time.
 They will have an opportunity to learn skills unique to their field; they will gain valuable insider knowledge about their industry and meet the people who may someday be their co-workers and/or supervisors, gaining advantage in the job market.
 Simultaneously, the student will engage in reflection-analysis, thus testing and enhancing their personal development.